EstevesX10/Pong-Game/README.md

 ## Project Overview

-Pong is a table tennis-themed arcade sports video game, featuring simple two-dimensional graphics, originally developed by Atari.
-It was one of the earliest and most iconic arcade video games, laying the foundation for the gaming industry.
+Pong is a **table tennis-themed arcade sports video game**, featuring simple two-dimensional graphics, originally developed by `Atari`.
+It was one of the earliest and most **iconic** arcade video games, laying the foundation for the gaming industry.

 ### Objective

-This project aims to faithfully replicate the classic Pong game, allowing users to enjoy the nostalgic experience of playing against another player or a trained AI opponent.
+This project aims to faithfully **replicate** the classic Pong game, allowing users to enjoy the nostalgic experience of playing against ``another player`` or a ``trained AI opponent``.
 The goal is to capture the simplicity and excitement of the original game while incorporating modern coding practices and enhancements.

 ### Game Modes